top of page

 The Reciprocity Cycle is a community-connected circle of compassion that keeps generosity flowing both ways.

-Our consultants at Clement Waters’ Groundswell Growth coaching service for community changemakers stand beside grassroots leaders as they form and grow structured practices that expand innovations bringing their communities real health improvements.
+Our consultants at Clement Waters’ Groundswell Growth coaching service for community changemakers faithfully stand beside grassroots leaders as they form and grow structured practices that expand innovations, bringing their communities real health improvements — in their own chosen ways.

-On the contrary, allowing space for cultural practice multiplies the mutual payoff.
-Community members feel welcome to take part in the larger solution for humanity: reciprocal care.
+To the surprise of contributors, allowing space for cultural practice multiplies the mutual payoff.
+You will be welcomed to take part in the larger solution connected to universal humanity: reciprocal care.

 These humble hometown heroes don’t ask for much.
-Many use their extra time to build new connections that keep families fed, restore outdoor respite spaces, and strengthen community ties.
+Many use their time outside of their necessary employment to build new influential connections that keep families fed, restore outdoor respite spaces, and strengthen community ties.
 But when their all-volunteer teams face time shortages, these unsung servants can suddenly face burnout or financial strain.

 If nothing is done to help them stay encouraged and ready to face the worst, their work risks stopping altogether.